Distracted Driver Accidents Involving Texting on a Cell Phone

 The victim was helpless to do anything as the other car veered over the centerline into her lane.
 The driver who caused the violent head-on collision was not only speeding at 70 mph but admitted that she had been text messaging on her phone before the crash.
 This is the epitome of needless danger.

 Study after study has shown that texting and cell phone use divert a driver's attention and increase reaction times in a crash situation.
 Yet some drivers ignore the endless warnings and continue to engage in this high-risk activity with disastrous results.

-The law firm of Leonard B. Gabbay, P.C., has represented victims of texting driver accidents and families who lost loved ones because some driver could not refrain from text messaging long enough to drive from point A to point B. Our Austin legal team handles personal injury accident and wrongful death litigation in Travis County, Williamson County and throughout Central Texas.
+The law firm of LBG Law Firm, has represented victims of texting driver accidents and families who lost loved ones because some driver could not refrain from text messaging long enough to drive from point A to point B. Our Austin legal team handles personal injury accident and wrongful death litigation in Travis County, Williamson County and throughout Central Texas.